OpenLiberty/liberty-arquillian/liberty-managed/JakartaEE9_README.md

-# Arquillian Liberty Managed
+# Arquillian Liberty Managed with Jakarta EE 9

 An Arquillian container adapter (`DeployableContainer` implementation) that can start and stop a local Liberty process and run tests on it over a remote protocol (effectively in a different JVM).

 ## Prerequisites

 **Prerequisite Version**

-This `DeployableContainer` has been tested with the latest two releases of Open Liberty and WebSphere Liberty.
-Requires Java EE 8 or below.
+This `DeployableContainer` has been tested with the latest beta release of Open Liberty.
+Requires Jakarta EE 9.

-For Jakarta EE 9 projects, check out the documentation [here](JakartaEE9_README.md).
+For Java EE 8 projects and below, check out the documentation [here](README.md).

 **Prerequisite Configuration**